NoroffFEU/development-platforms/mysql.md

 ## The History of MySQL:

-MySQL has a fascinating history that begins in the mid-1990s.
+MySQL has a fascinating history that begins in Sweden in the year of 1995.
 It was initially developed by a Swedish company called MySQL AB, founded by David Axmark, Allan Larsson, and Michael "Monty" Widenius.
 Their vision was to develop a powerful, reliable, and user-friendly database that could be accessible to everyone, regardless of the size of the business or budget.

 MySQL was originally released as a small, lightweight database intended for web applications.
 One of the key features of MySQL was its open-source model, which allowed developers from around the world to contribute to its development and improvement.